SmingHub/Sming/docs/source/information/multitasking.rst

 Co-operative Multitasking
 -------------------------

-By constrast, *Co-operative Multitasking*, requires applications to 'play fair' and not hog the CPU.
+By contrast, *Co-operative Multitasking*, requires applications to 'play fair' and not hog the CPU.
 This means that whenever you get called to do some work, you must release control back to the system in a timely manner.